pedroamarall/rest-builder/posture/README.md

 ## The Recommended Keyboard

-Perixx [PERIBOARD-407B](https://smile.amazon.com/Perixx-PERIBOARD-407B-Mini-Keyboard-Dimension/dp/B0053O9ZNQ) is the recommended keyboard.
+The Perixx [PERIBOARD-407B](https://smile.amazon.com/Perixx-PERIBOARD-407B-Mini-Keyboard-Dimension/dp/B0053O9ZNQ) is the recommended keyboard.
 The location of the keys, with a US layout, is optimal for coding.

 ![](images/03.jpg)